A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this sports drama -- like the movie it's based on -- centers on the coach and players of an elite high school football team in small-town Texas.
+Parents need to know that Friday Night Lights is a sports drama that -- like the movie it's based on -- centers on the coach and players of an elite high school football team in small-town Texas.
 There's constant tension between the community's desire to win games and the coach's goal of helping his players understand the inner strength they need to truly be winners.
 Racial tensions, underage drinking, and sexual tension are prevalent, and some of the football scenes can get pretty intense.
 Other mature issues include infidelity, abusive relationships, divorce, going to war, and more.

-Friday Night Lights is full of football lingo and pre- and post-game rituals that have become part of high school football culture.
 Even if you aren't a football fan, it isn't hard to get caught up in some of the show's dramatic storylines, which include teen romance, strong friendship, personal rivalry, and family unity.
+For sports fans though, Friday Night Lights is full of football lingo and pre- and post-game rituals that have become part of high school football culture.

 The show also deals with some weightier, more controversial issues, including underage drinking, racial tensions, murder, abusive relationships, and the serious risks involved in playing contact sports -- all of which are relevant to (and will probably interest) a lot of older middle schoolers and high schoolers.
 As long as these heavier topics are taken in context -- ideally, with some parental explanation -- the show is a well-executed drama for teens and up.
 Because, in the end, Friday Night Lights is about a whole lot more than just winning football games.

 Did we miss something on diversity?